 - Apply through an Acceptance Agent: You can also apply through an Acceptance Agent authorized by the IRS.
 Acceptance Agents will review your documentation, complete a certificate of accuracy, and forward the certificate and application to the IRS for processing.
 Some Acceptance Agents may charge a fee.

-If you qualify for the ITIN and your application is complete, you will receive a letter from the IRS assigning your tax identification number, usually within 4 to 6 weeks.
+You will not receive a card but an authorization letter from IRS.
+This is to avoid any similarities and confusion with Social Security Number Card If you qualify for the ITIN and your application is complete, you will receive a letter from the IRS assigning your tax identification number, usually within 4 to 6 weeks.
 If you have not received any letter from the IRS in that time, you may call the IRS to check the status of your application at the IRS telephone assistance number: 1-800-829-1040.
 (Monday through Friday 7:00 a.m. to 10:00 p.m. local time)

 - Write your correct residence address on the W-7 form since both your original documents (if you submit any) and your ITIN number will be mailed to the address you provide.
 Check if you have included the street address, unit number, and zip code.